 First off, we know crowdfunding is awesome (accounting for over 34.4 Billion dollars in 2015 according to Massolution’s 2015 Crowdfunding report), but what is it?

 From Kickstarter to GoFundMe the term “crowdfunding” is a general term for raising money from a large group of people.
+For this reason, it is often thought of as a public financing solution.
 However, for the sake of this article, we are only discussing “reward based” Crowdfunding (ie. Kickstarter and Indiegogo).
 On these platforms, companies do not exchange equity for cash.
 Instead, “backers” pre-order cool products, usually at a discount, before they hit mass retail or ecommerce.

 That leads us to our first point…